cjrhone/react-tap-room/NOTES.md

 ## Next Step ##

-Because I'm unsure how to implement functionality
+### 6/29/18
+Because I'm unsure how to implement functionality, my first objective will be to display my main `App` and `Header`.
+Stretch goal will be to include a clickable link that routes to `NewTapForm` with input boxes.